-To make sure work that is important, but not urgent, is prioritized and gets done, we’re focusing on planning out projects.
+To make sure work that is important, but not urgent, is prioritised and gets done, we’re focusing on planning out projects.
 Great books on project management abound, and we were fortunate to get some feedback from Melanie Nelson on project planning and management.
 Previously we had done shorter work cycles, but found we wanted more time for planning, feedback and wrap up.
 So, we’re trying out quarterly work cycles, with four planning, doing, and wrapping up phases per year.
 Serah came to the team with a fantastic project planning guide that outlines project roles, goals, communication channels, and more for each project.
 If you’d like to try out Serah’s project planning approach, the template and instructions on how to use it are available.

 Since Q1 has already started, we’ve selected projects for this quarter that have been priorities for a while, or that gather feedback from communities to set the stage for future projects.
 This quarter we’re planning nineteen projects, some small (involving just a few people or feedback from groups like Member Organisations), and some larger (involving the whole community, like updating CoC documentation).
 To stay up-to-date on project progress and upcoming releases, subscribe to The Carpentries Community Calendar, which now includes major project milestones.
 For more details about projects and teams, read on!